Charles Y. Audenried Junior High School

-Charles Y. Audenried Junior High School was an historic school building located in the Grays Ferry neighborhood of Philadelphia, Pennsylvania.
+Charles Y. Audenried Junior High School was a historic school building located in the Grays Ferry neighborhood of Philadelphia, Pennsylvania.

 History and features

 Designed by Irwin T. Catharine and built in 1930-1931, it was a three-story, fifteen-bay, brick building that was erected on a raised basement in the Colonial Revival-style.
 It featured two projecting entrances with stone surrounds, a central entrance with four Doric order columns, projecting brick pilasters, and a brick parapet.
 The listed building has been demolished and replaced with the modern Universal Audenried Charter High School.

 It was added to the National Register of Historic Places in 1988.